Electronic waste in Guiyu: Health impacts

-A 2008 study titled Heavy Metals Concentrations of Surface Dust from E-Waste Recycling and Its Human Health Implications in Southeast China examined environmental and human health risks in Guiyu by collecting dust samples from workshops, roads, a schoolyard and an outdoor food market that sells fish, vegetables and meat.
-The study found that in the workshops, there were elevated levels of lead, copper and zinc; at a schoolyard, there were elevated levels of lead and copper.
+A 2008 study titled Heavy Metals Concentrations of Surface Dust from E-Waste Recycling, and Its Human Health Implications in Southeast China examined environmental and human health risks in Guiyu by collecting dust samples from workshops, roads, a schoolyard and an outdoor food market that sells fish, vegetables, and meat.
+The study found that in the workshops, there were elevated levels of lead, copper, and zinc; at a schoolyard, there were elevated levels of lead and copper.
 Other areas near the school also contained extremely high levels of nickel in areas where children often eat (and are therefore exposed to contaminated dust).
-In the food market, high levels of copper, nickel, lead and zinc were found.
+High levels of copper, nickel, lead, and zinc were found in the food market.
 This was a concern because the food (often placed in plastic buckets on the ground) likely comes into contact with this contaminated dust.
-Lead and copper in road dust were 330 and 106, and 371 and 155 times higher, respectively, than non e-waste sites located 8 and 30 km away.
+Lead and copper in road dust were 330 and 106, and 371 and 155 times higher, respectively than non-e-waste sites located 8 and 30 km away.
 High levels of toxic metals at the schoolyard and food market showed that public places were adversely impacted.
-Out of all the metals found, lead consistently had the greatest amounts present at all locations, with copper being the second most-abundant.
+Out of all the metals found, lead consistently had the greatest amounts present at all locations, with copper being the second most abundant.
 Levels of lead for a workshop employee exceeded the "safe" amount of oral lead ingestion by 50 times.
-Lead levels for the general public were 5 times lower than those for e-waste workers but was still higher than the "safe" amount.
+Lead levels for the general public were 5 times lower than those for e-waste workers but were still higher than the "safe" amount.
 Children, who face great adverse effects from lead poisoning, face a potential health risk at all locations 8 times higher than adults.
-Studies done in 2009 have revealed that Guiyu has some of the highest levels of dioxin contamination in the world.
+Studies done in 2009 have revealed that Guiyu has some of the highest levels of dioxin contamination globally.

 Children under the age of 6 are especially vulnerable to lead poisoning, which can severely affect their mental and physical development or even be fatal.
-Lead can result in irreversible brain damage to their still developing brains.
-Some symptoms of lead poisoning in children include loss of appetite, weight loss, fatigue, stomach pain, vomiting, constipation and learning difficulties.
-Symptoms in adults include high blood pressure, decline in mental functioning, pain/numbness of extremities, muscle weakness, headache, stomach pain, memory loss, mood disorders and fertility problems including higher probability of miscarriages.
+Lead can result in irreversible brain damage to their still-developing brains.
+Some symptoms of lead poisoning in children include loss of appetite, weight loss, fatigue, stomach pain, vomiting, constipation, and learning difficulties.
+Symptoms in adults include high blood pressure, decline in mental functioning, pain/numbness of extremities, muscle weakness, headache, stomach pain, memory loss, mood disorders, fertility problems, and a higher probability of miscarriages.
 For both children and adults, lead poisoning can result in damage to the kidneys and nervous system.